-CPAP therapy – the solution to Sleep Apnoea
+CPAP Therapy – Effective Sleep Apnoea Treatment

-CPAP is a clinically proven solution
+CPAP Therapy is a clinically proven treatment

 There are several treatment options for Sleep Apnoea, but none are used as much as CPAP.
-This is because CPAP is very versatile; it can be used for all severities of Sleep Apnoea, and has relatively few contraindications (other health problems that would make it unsafe).
+This is because CPAP is very versatile; it can be used to treat mild cases and severe cases of Sleep Apnoea, and has relatively few contraindications (other health problems that would make it unsafe).

-- Prevent breathing interruptions during the night, allowing for deeper, more restorative sleep
+- Prevent breathing interruptions during the night, allowing for deeper, more restorative sleep.

-- Relieve excessive daytime sleepiness caused by constant sleep interruptions
+- Relieve excessive daytime sleepiness caused by constant sleep interruptions.

-- Decrease or prevent high blood pressure
+- Decrease or prevent high blood pressure.

 What does CPAP therapy consist of?